B Wave Retracement Explained for FX Traders

-Forex traders should be aware that market is spending most of the time in consolidation or ranging, and, when it comes to Elliott Waves theory, this means it is more common for the market to form corrections rather than an impulsive wave.
-This is how the currency pairs are moving and a Forex trader should adapt.
-Such consolidations area being caused by various factors.
+Forex traders should be aware that the market spends most of the time in consolidation or ranging, and when it comes to Elliott Waves theory, this means it is more common for the market to form corrections rather than impulsive waves.
+This is how currency pairs move, and a Forex trader should adapt to it.
+Such consolidations are caused by various factors.
 Lack of demand caused by the end of a trading session is a very plausible reason for the market to suddenly lose direction and start ranging.
-This is happening and can be visible after the end of the London session as activity drops significantly.
+This happens, and can be visible after the end of the London session when activity drops significantly.
 The same is even more obvious after the North American session ends and the Asian session is about to start.
-Asian sessions are by definition very slow, and this means corrective waves are forming.
+Asian sessions are by definition very slow, and this means that corrective waves are forming.
 Interpreting a corrective wave is a tricky thing, though.
-The fact that market is forming a corrective wave doesn’t mean that there is any impulsive activity.
+The fact that the market is forming a corrective wave doesn’t mean that there is any impulsive activity.
 In reality, a corrective wave can be even more vicious than a single impulsive wave.
 The classical example, in this case, is a triple zigzag.
-Such a complex correction, despite the fact that it is indeed a complex correction, it is actually formed out of six different impulsive waves of a lower degree.
-In other words, such a move will be characterized by market moving aggressively in a specific direction, even though the whole move is corrective.
-Therefore, trading corrective waves doesn’t necessary mean that the market is not moving.
-In order to know what kind of a correction the market is forming, it all comes down to the b-wave.
-This is a crucial wave and its retracement is telling us what possible pattern is going to form.
+Such a complex correction, despite the fact that it is indeed a complex correction, is actually formed from six different impulsive waves of a lower degree.
+In other words, such a move will be characterised by the market moving aggressively in a specific direction, even though the whole move is corrective.

-Before going into more details regarding the b-wave of any corrective wave, it is worth mentioning that such a wave is always a corrective one on its own.
-In other words, it makes no sense to look for an impulsive wave when already an a-wave has been completed.
-The b-wave is the one that makes the difference between the type of the correction that the market is going to form and based on its retracement, a trader knows the structure of the previous move market made.
-This is crucial in correctly forecasting future prices and offers a huge competitive advantage when trading with Elliott Waves.
-After all, this is what trading is: interpreting previous price action in order to forecast future ones.
+Before going into more detail regarding the b-wave of any corrective wave, it is worth mentioning that such a wave is always a corrective one in its own right.
+In other words, it makes no sense to look for an impulsive wave when an a-wave has already been completed.
+The b-wave is the one that makes the difference between the type of correction that the market is going to form, and based on its retracement, a trader knows the structure of the previous move the market made.
+This is crucial in correctly forecasting future prices, and offers a huge competitive advantage when trading with Elliott Waves.
+After all, this is what trading is: interpreting previous price action in order to forecast future moves.

 RECOMMENDED FOREX BROKERS